celo-org/charts/charts/kong-celo-fullnode/README.md

 ## Chart releases

-Chart is released to oci://us-west1-docker.pkg.dev/celo-testnet/clabs-public-oci/kong-celo-fullnode repository automatically every commit to `master` branch.
+Chart is released to oci://us-west1-docker.pkg.dev/celo-testnet/clabs-public-oci/kong-celo-fullnode repository automatically every commit to `main` branch.
 Just remind yourself to bump the version of the chart in the [Chart.yaml](./Chart.yaml) file.
 This pricess is configured using GitHub Actions in the [helm_release.yml](../../.github/workflows/helm_release.yml) and [helm_lint.yml](../../.github/workflows/helm_lint.yml) files.